saint-lascivious/unbound-config/README.md

 Any updates to the system package will remove the custom binary.

 * What do they run on?
-At the present at least, only aarch64 binaries are provided.
+At the present, aarch64 and armhf binaries are provided.

 * Will you continue to update these binaries?
 Probably, yes.